-I consider myself fortunate to have such an interesting, varied job in which two days are never the same.
-My experience of Primary Care has cemented my desire to be a true generalist, but within that I have some specific areas of interests: I perform a wide array of steroid injections as a treatment modality in musculoskeletal disease; dermatology; prostatic disease and end-of-life care.
-I also work as a GP Appraiser, help to train medical students and have worked closely with GPs from other practices to assess areas of best practice.
-These are interesting times for the NHS, and I welcome the opportunity to attract better services for the people of Dartmouth.
+Andy joined the practice in 2012, having previously been a GP Partner up North.
+He considers himself fortunate to have such an interesting, varied job in which two days are never the same.
+Andy's experience of Primary Care has cemented his desire to be a true generalist, but within that he has some specific areas of interests: he performs a wide array of steroid injections as a treatment modality in musculoskeletal disease; dermatology; and end-of-life care.
+Andy is the practice Education Lead and enjoys introducing medical students to Primary Care and enabling trained doctors to become fully-fledged General Practitioners.

 GP - Female